sathiya7g/MULTI-MODEL-IMAGE-CLASSIFICATION-FRAMEWORK-FOR-SAFETY-ALERTS-IN-REAL-TIME-APPLICATIONS./README.md

 ## Results and Impact
-The Multi-Model Image Classification Framework for Safety Alerts enhances security and safety measures by offering an AI-driven, real-time monitoring system.
+The Multi-Model Image Classification Framework for Safety Alerts enhances security and safety measures by offering an ML-driven, real-time monitoring system.
 It minimizes human errors, ensures quick response to hazards, and provides a scalable solution for industries, smart cities, and public spaces.

 This project lays the groundwork for future developments in automated risk detection, AI-powered surveillance, and IoT-based security solutions, contributing to a safer and smarter world.